 This tab is only available if you run PRTG in a failover cluster.

 This documentation refers to an administrator that accesses the PRTG web interface on a master node.
 Other user accounts, interfaces, or failover nodes might not have all of the options in the way described here.
 In a cluster, note that failover nodes are read-only by default.

 If 15 minutes (900) seconds have passed since your last credential-based login and you open a setup page from a different setup page, PRTG asks you to enter your credentials again for security reasons.
 A dialog box appears.
 Enter your Login Name and Password and click OK to continue.

 This feature is not available in PRTG Hosted Monitor.

 ▪Cluster Status: Shows all connected cluster nodes

 ▪Cluster Log: Shows all log entries for cluster connections

 Click the Start Maintenance Mode link to put a cluster node in maintenance mode.
-A node in this mode is still connected to the cluster, but its monitoring results are discarded until you click the Stop Maintenance Mode link.
-You can use this functionality to explicitly exclude a node from monitoring if you know that the monitoring values will not be accurate, for example, because you reconfigure the failover server.
-During maintenance, a cluster node is displayed with a transparent color in the overview graphic.
+A cluster node in this mode is still connected to the cluster, but PRTG discards its monitoring results until you click the Stop Maintenance Mode link.
+You can use this to explicitly exclude a cluster node from monitoring if you know that the monitoring values are not accurate, for example, because you are reconfiguring the server.
+During maintenance, PRTG displays a cluster node with a transparent color in the overview graphic.

-On this page, you will not see if your remote probes are connected to failover nodes.
-Please connect to your failover nodes and check explicitly if remote probes are connected (for example, in the device tree of the PRTG web interface on a cluster node).
+On the Cluster Status tab, you do not see if your remote probes are connected to failover nodes.
+Connect to your failover nodes and explicitly check if remote probes are connected, for example, in the device tree of the PRTG web interface on a cluster node.

-For more information about cluster settings, see section System Administration—Cluster.
+For more information about cluster settings, see section Cluster.